-Two specific facts should be noted for the "Other Activities" column:
+Concerning the "Other Activities" column, the following should be noted:

-- A total of 92% of the sales at constant metal prices recorded under "Other Activities" in 2019 were generated by the Group's Electrical Wires business (compared with 93% in 2018). - Operating margin for "Other Activities" was a negative 29 million euros in 2019, reflecting the combined impact of profit generated from sales of copper wires and certain centralized Group costs that are not allocated between the segments (such as holding company expenses).
+- A total of 99% of the sales at constant metal prices recorded under "Other Activities" in 2020 were generated by the Group's Electrical Wires business (2019: 92% before the change in the copper reference price, 97% at the new reference price). - Operating margin for "Other Activities" was a negative 26 million euros in 2020, reflecting the combined impact of profit generated from sales of copper wires and certain centralized Group costs that are not allocated between the segments (such as holding company expenses).